PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 # Informatics Training
 {: .no_toc}

-The Informatics team plays a significant role in PennLINC's scientific engine.
-This page outlines the onboarding process for informatics work, including data curation, analysis, and software development, and is particularly geared towards new data analysts.
-The goal of this section is to provide the resources necessary to develop the **core competencies** for informatics at PennLINC.
-Note that there is no expectation that you master *all* of the competencies below in one sitting - just that you are familiar with how to go about accomplishing these tasks (or at least google your way through it).
+This page outlines the onboarding process for core informatics tasks, including data curation, analysis, and software development, and is particularly geared towards new data analysts or graduate students.

 ## Table of contents